gofore/aws-training/docs/03-storage_and_databases/README.md

 - 99.99% availability, 99.999999999% durability
 - Pricing consists of data stored and requests made
-- Standard storage, reduced redundancy and glacier affect pricing
+- Standard storage, [*Reduced Redundancy*](http://aws.amazon.com/s3/details/) (99.99%) and Glacier affect pricing

 --

 ## Exercise: Host files from S3

-1. Create an S3 bucket and upload files into it
+1. Create an S3 bucket and upload a file into it
-2. View the files in S3 and try to access their URL
+2. View the file in S3 and try to access its URL
-3. Fix permissions so that the files are publicly accessible
+3. Add an ACL that makes the file publicly accessible

 ---